Get your shoulder moving freely again

 Conditions we treat

-• Rotator cuff tears – Damage to the tendons/muscles that stabilize your shoulder; may develop gradually from overhead activity or result from a single injury.
+- Rotator cuff tears: Damage to the tendons and muscles that stabilize your shoulder; this can develop gradually from overhead activity or result from a single injury

-• Shoulder dislocation – The upper arm bone (humerus) is forced out of its socket; commonly from sports or accidents.
-Treatment starts with a reduction to restore the joint.
+- Shoulder dislocation: The upper arm bone (humerus) is forced out of its socket; commonly occurring from sports or accidents, treatment starts with a reduction to restore the joint

-• Frozen shoulder (adhesive capsulitis) – Stiffness and pain from thickening and contraction of the shoulder capsule; more common after immobilization and in certain medical conditions.
+- Frozen shoulder (adhesive capsulitis): Stiffness and pain from thickening and contraction of the shoulder capsule; common after immobilization and in certain medical conditions

-• Rest & activity modification to reduce strain and swelling.
+- Rest and activity modification to reduce strain and swelling

-• Medications such as over-the-counter anti-inflammatories for pain and swelling (as appropriate).
+- Medications such as over-the-counter anti-inflammatory drugs for pain and swelling as appropriate

-• Physical therapy—targeted stretching and strengthening to restore motion and stability; may be combined with heat or modalities like ultrasound.
+- Physical therapy like targeted stretching and strengthening to restore motion and stability combined with heat or modalities like ultrasound

 Advanced procedures (when needed)

-• Miniopen or open repair for complex tears; tendon transfer/graft in select cases.
+- Mini-open or open repair for complex tears or tendon transfer/graft in select cases

 Find a Location